elenamorton/events_manager_js/README.md

 Event 006 - $01.40, Distance 12
 > end
 ```
+### Task list for the data collections

+- [x] Memory implementation of point, ticket, event, venue collections
+- [] Adding nedb lightweight JavaScript database

 ## Future developemnt

 ### How might you change your program if you needed to support multiple events at the same location?

 ### How would you change your program if you were working with a much larger world size?